Kinnevik: Notice to attend the Annual General Meeting

-The Nomination Committee proposes that the lawyer Wilhelm Lüning, member of the Swedish Bar Association, is elected to be the Chairman of the Annual General Meeting.
+The Nomination Committee proposes that Wilhelm Lüning, member of the Swedish Bar Association, is elected to be the Chairman of the Annual General Meeting.

-Determination of the number of members of the Board and election of the members of the Board and the Chairman of the Board (items13 and 15)
+Determination of the number of members of the Board and election of the members of the Board and the Chairman of the Board (items13, 15(a)-(i) and 16)

-The Nomination Committee proposes that the Board shall consist of seven members.
+The Nomination Committee proposes that the Board shall consist of nine members.

-The Nomination Committee proposes that Cristina Stenbeck shall be re-elected as Chairman of the Board.
+The Nomination Committee proposes that Tom Boardman shall be elected as the new Chairman of the Board.

 Determination of the remuneration to the Board and the auditor (item14)